kali-linex/linex/Documentation/arch/x86/exception-tables.rst

 in the normal execution path.
 They are located in a different section of the executable file::

- > objdump --disassemble --section=.fixup vmlinux
+ > objdump --disassemble --section=.fixup vmlinex
  >
  > c0199ff5 <.fixup+10b5> movl   $0xfffffff2,%eax
  > c0199ffa <.fixup+10ba> xorb   %dl,%dl